-Restorative Dentistry in Spring Hill, TN Can Fix Up Your Smile
+Restorative Dentistry in Spring Hill Can Fix Up Your Smile

 Crowns and bridges have been used for generations to fix damaged teeth and even replace lost teeth.
 The reason they have lasted so long is simple: they work.
 Our team has placed thousands of these restorations, and the result is always a beautiful smile with restored function.

 If you have a decayed or broken tooth, a crown can be used to restore both its strength and appearance.
 It is a tooth-shaped restoration that simply slips over the top of your natural tooth, which is why it is often called a “cap.”
 You can get one in as little as two visits.
 To start, we’ll gently remove any damaged portion of your tooth and shape it to securely fit the crown.
 We’ll then take an impression of your teeth and send it to a dental lab to fabricate your restoration.
 This process usually takes about a week or more, and we’ll fit you with a temporary crown during this time.
 When you return to us, we’ll bond the crown to your tooth using extremely tough and durable dental cement.
 After that, your new smile is ready for the world!

 If you have a row of missing teeth, we can replace them using a bridge.
 For this procedure, we’ll start by applying crowns to the teeth adjacent to the gap in your smile.
 These crowns will then be attached to prosthetic teeth that literally “bridge” the gap between them.
 The process to get one is very similar to that of a crown, and they can be made to be fixed or removable.

 Regardless of which restoration you receive, daily brushing, flossing, and routine checkups can easily make them last for 10 years or more.